patli96/Leetcode---Medium/Tree/Tree_Note.md

 ## Four Important Definitions

 **1. Binary Search Tree**

 - If the root has a left child, then all values in the left substree are smaller than root.val
 - If the root has a right child, then all values in the right substree are greater than root.val
 - No equal-values nodes
 - ***Successor***:	The smallest node after the current one.
 		One step right, and go left as far as you can.
 - ***Predecessor***:	The largest node before the current one.
 		One step left, and go right as far as you can.

 **2. Complete Binary Tree**

 - Give each node an index starting from 1, in this way: root.index = i root.left.index = 2*i
 	root.right.index = 2*i + 1
+- Sometimes need a BFS with steps
+- ***Three pointers method***

 3. Path

+-

-4. Distance
+5. Distance